tgirke/GEN242-2018/pages/mydoc/mydoc_project_chipseq2.md

     + Call peaks with MACS2 and PeakSeq
     + Compare the results from (a) with peaks identified by Kaufmann et al (2010)
     + Report unique and common peaks among three methods and plot the results as venn diagrams
     + Plot the performance of the peak callers in form of ROC plots.
-As true result set one can use the union of the peaks identified by all methods.
+As true result set one can use the intersect of the peaks identified by all methods.

 ## References